 Whether you think your dog is purebred or mixed, you'll find real dog experts at your local kennel club.

 Find out when the club is holding the next meeting and plan to attend.
 Bring your dog along and ask if anyone can try to help you figure out his or her heritage after the meeting ends.
-You may get more opinions than you bargained for, but it could lead to a great discussion and consensus of opinion.
+You may get more opinions than you bargained for, but it could lead to a great discussion and consensus.

 Submit a DNA Sample